W. Clay Jackson, MD, DipTh, President

-Michael Kurisu, DO, Director At Large
+Michael Kurisu, DO, Secretary

-Michael Kurisu, DO, Director At Large: The internal capacity to heal is at the cornerstone of Dr. Kurisu’s approach to medicine.
+Michael Kurisu, DO, Secretary.
+The internal capacity to heal is at the cornerstone of Dr. Kurisu’s approach to medicine.
 He is the Clinical Director of the Center for Integrative Medicine and in charge of the Osteopathic consult clinics for UC San Diego.
 He is on faculty on several different medical schools and lectures nationally and internationally on Osteopathic and Integrative medicine.
 Dr. Kurisu has extensive training in Osteopathic manual techniques and uses a “Hands-on” approach to diagnosis and treatment of his patients.